silver sheet on a charcoal block

 silver ring being left to cool for a few seconds

 For keeping awkward or large pieces together use binding wire.
 You can also use a long strip of solder instead of a paillon.
 This is known as stick soldering.
-If you want to prevent the heat from conducting to other areas of the item e.g. chain making then isolate the area e.g. links by leaving them in a dish of cold water.
-Do not use this method for trying to solder rings with gemstones.
-Any type of stone generally has to be removed before soldering.
+If you want to prevent the heat from conducting to other areas of the item, for example chain making, then isolate the area that does not need soldering.
+One method is to leave that area in a dish of cold water.
+As regards gemstone set rings then generally the gemstone will have to be removed before soldering, otherwise the silver will conduct the heat that will damage the gemstone.

 quenching a silver ring